Lizbeth-Caracal/Lizbeth-Caracal/README.md

 <div align="center">

 ⤷ Homophobes , proshippers, Doxxing , Jokes about :: Pexxophilia and sensitive topics.
-Ragebaiting for shits and giggles, Liars, and lastly.
-I do not feel comfortable talking about stuff that involves harassment or excessive NSFW.
+Ragebait, Liars, and lastly.
+I do not feel comfortable about stuff that involves harassment or excessive NSFW.